Immigrant health care in the United States: Citizenship status

 Many immigrants report that distrust prevents them from actively seeking out health services.
 Although the Immigration and Naturalization Service has stated that receiving Medicaid or SCHIP benefits (with the exception of long-term care) does not jeopardize residency status, many lawful permanent residents are unaware and perceive otherwise.
 The New York Times reported that fear of deportation or detention causes immigrants, especially those who are undocumented, to refrain from seeking medical care.
 This includes screenings, picking up prescriptions, and participation in federal nutrition programs.
 A study by Russell Toomey and his colleagues similarly confirmed that Mexican-born teenagers and mothers decreased their usage of preventive health care and public assistance programs after the implementation of SB 1070 in Arizona.
 Prolonged fear of deportation has also been observed to exacerbate mental health conditions such as stress, depression, and anxiety.

+The chilling effect of immigration enforcement radiates outward through entire households and communities regardless of legal status.
+Research published in BMC Public Health found that an increase in the risk of deportation is associated with a decrease in Medicaid use even among mixed-status families, in which some members are U.S. citizens while others are undocumented.
+A 2025 survey of 691 healthcare workers across 30 states conducted by Physicians for Human Rights found that 84 percent reported significant or moderate decreases in patient visits since January 2025 executive orders on immigration, and that health care providers observed children presenting at later disease stages with preventable complications and delayed diagnoses, with parents making impossible choices, seeking care only when legally mandated or only when illness severity became life-threatening, while routine immunizations, developmental screenings, and preventive interventions were being sacrificed.
+A 2025 Kaiser Family Foundation and New York Times survey further documented that challenges now affect people who are lawfully present and even naturalized citizens, contributing to declines in insurance participation, reduced clinic visits, and worsening health outcomes, with immigrants delaying or skipping medical care rising from 22% in 2023 to 29% in 2025.
+This correlation between spikes in enforcement activity and measurable drops in healthcare utilization is well-documented.
+One Chicago community health organization reported that following the start of a new presidential term, 30% of patients did not attend their appointments, and there was a 40% reduction in medication pickup at their pharmacy.
+When analyzing legal status disparities among Latino immigrants in California, it was seen that legally vulnerable immigrants were deterred from seeking hospital-based care due to fear of detection and deportation, thus contributing to disparities in preventive care.